 - Algebra - Quadratic identities.
 Completing the square.
 The factor theorem.
 Drawing piecewise continuous graphs and using such graphs to solve equations.
 Algebraic proof.
 Limiting values of sequences.
 Further calculus.
 Introduction to matrices and matrix transformations.

 Mathematics is the most popular subject in the Sixth Form with between 60 and 90 students opting to study it every year.
-It is also one of the most successful with an average of 27.9% of students obtaining A* grades and 85.6% A* to B grades over the last five years.
+It is also one of the most successful with an average of 29.7% of students obtaining A* grades and 82.4% A* to B grades in the five years before Lockdown and 59.6% obtaining grades A* or A in 2022.

 An A Level in Mathematics is a very valuable qualification and is highly rated by both university tutors and employers.
 Any student who has enjoyed IGCSE (or GCSE) Mathematics and who feels they would benefit from being challenged by the more in-depth material of A Level Mathematics should consider taking the subject in the Sixth Form.
 As with any other A Level subject, it should be noted that A Level Mathematics requires hard work and dedication and students should not opt for the subject unless they are prepared to apply themselves fully.